enspirit/monolens/documentation/stdlib/object/select.md

   values fetched.
 - when 'first', `o` will be mapped to the first non null value that is found for a given `i`.
+- when 'concat', `o` will be mapped to a concatanation of values selected by the 'all' strategy, with the separator provided

 ## Example

+### Default strategy: all

 Applying the following lens: